 Staying Safe on the Trail

 Don’t attempt this hike when thunderstorms are forecast, lightning flashes are in the sky, or recent rainfall has made the trail and cables too slick to navigate safely.
-Start as early in the day as possible to avoid crowds on the cables later.
+Start the Half Dome hike as early in the day as possible to avoid crowds on the cables later.
 Stay on the inside of the cables, allowing faster, stronger climbers to pass if it’s safe to do so.
 If you aren’t sure you can make it to the summit, consider turning around at the base of the cables.
 Some people have accidentally fallen to their deaths from this trail, so safety should be the most important factor in your hike.

 The most important thing you can do to stay safe on Half Dome is to be well-prepared.
 Park rangers recommend bringing at least four liters of water per person for this hike.
 There is no potable water along the Half Dome trail, although you can boil or otherwise filter or chemically purify the Merced River water, which is available up until the Little Yosemite Valley.
 Bring along plenty of food and snacks to give you enough energy to reach the summit.